ask better questions,

 I've been reading some great fiction books of late.
 The last ten books were all fiction and so today I thought I'd pick up something different.
 I was drawn to Alan Cohen's book, Relax Into Wealth.
 A few years ago I bought a bunch of these and sent them to my team and many friends.
-It's a wonderful book, and picking it up again only compounded that opinion.
+It's a wonderful book and picking it up again only compounded that opinion.

-Each chapter starts with a quote, and ends with a few questions.
+Each chapter starts with a quote and ends with a few questions.
 Think of it like a course where you can cheat all you want, or not.

-The first chapter is about abundance that we more often than not, take for granted.
+The first chapter is about the abundance that we more often than not, take for granted.
 He mentions big things like there are 70 sextillion stars in the visible universe, in 125 billion galaxies, then common things, like 13 billion gallons of water flow over Niagra Falls every single day.
 Wow.
-Our heart beats 100,000 times a day.
+Our heart beats over 100,000 times a day.
 Then he mentions very small things that we cannot even see without the aid of specialized equipment.
 In all of this, he is saying that the universe is full of abundance.
 In fact, it is extravagant abundance.
 And more important than the abundance is that nothing is wasted.
 One thing is used to create another substance that is renewed.
-Energy just changes form, but it never is used up.
+Energy just changes its form, but it never is used up.